optimobile/coai-dashboard/ideas.md

 **Rationale for Selection:**

-1. **Fits the Product Purpose:** COAI is a serious compliance and safety monitoring tool.
+1. **Fits the Product Purpose:** CSOAI is a serious compliance and safety monitoring tool.
 The Command Center aesthetic conveys authority, precision, and trustworthiness - exactly what enterprises and governments need when managing AI safety.

 2. **Information Density:** Compliance dashboards require showing many metrics simultaneously.
 The dark theme with strategic color accents allows for high information density without overwhelming users.

 3. **Professional Credibility:** When selling to B2B/B2G customers, the interface needs to look like a professional tool, not a consumer app.
 The tactical aesthetic signals "enterprise-grade."

 4. **Differentiation:** Most SaaS dashboards use light themes with rounded corners.
-The Command Center approach stands out and reinforces COAI's unique positioning as the "Western TC260."
+The Command Center approach stands out and reinforces CSOAI's unique positioning as the "Western TC260."

 5. **Practical for Analysts:** The human "AI Safety Watchdog Analysts" will spend hours in this interface.
 Dark themes reduce eye strain, and the monospace fonts for metrics improve scanability.